gredss/test-deploy/README.md

 # test-deploy
-Testing for deployment to OCP-Jenkins using Bob from UI Form
+Automated deployment to OCP-Jenkins using Bob via UI Form